varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-        You want to use packages for your operating system whenever possible, but today you can choose for yourself.
+        You want to use packages for your operating system whenever possible.

         If the computer you will be using throughout this course has Varnish 3.0.0 or more recent available through the package system, you are encouraged to use that package if you do not feel you need the exercise in installing from source.

         We will be using Apache as a web server.

+        This course is about Varnish, but we need an operating system to test.
+For the sake of keeping things simple, the course uses Debian as a platform.
+You will find several references to differences between Debian and Red Hat where they matter the most, but for the most part, this course is independent on the operating system in use.

 Configuration
 -------------